 A Fashionista's Guide to Politics: The Legislative Branch of the United States Federal Government - by Tamara Cincik and Rafaella de Freitas

 With the mid-term US elections just around the corner, understanding what this means: who has the balance of power, what voices constitute each Chamber and what this means in terms of legislation is increasingly important wherever you live in the world, changes to US laws affect all of us in this increasingly globalised world.
 For instance when the US Senate voted to change tax laws at the end of 2017, it reduced Corporate Taxes by 14% from 35, to 21%.
 As a result of the reforms, US companies with offshore dealings could decide to keep their money at home, enticed by lower corporation taxes plus a desire to avoid new restrictions on shifting profits abroad.
-Companies operating overseas, such as big tech and pharma companies, would be taxed at a low rate - 15.5% - to return the cash to the US in a one-time move.
+Companies operating overseas, such as big tech and pharmaceutical companies, would be taxed at a low rate - 15.5% - to return the cash to the US in a one-time move.
 However, Ireland, where Apple has a major base, still undercuts the US with a corporation tax rate of 12.5%.

 Established by Article I of the Constitution, the Legislative Branch consists of the House of Representatives and the Senate, which together form the United States Congress.
 The Constitution grants Congress the sole authority to enact legislation and declare war, the right to confirm or reject many Presidential appointments, and substantial investigative powers.
 Whichever party – and remember in the US this is either Democrat or Republican, there is in effect no third party – holds the Senate holds the power to push through policies.
 In the midterms of Obama’s first term, the Republicans took over the House, pushing him to rely on his executive authorities to get things done.
 This was a point for criticism by Trump, and ironically, Trump is in the same position: despite having a mathematical majority in Congress, Republicans are failing to act according to his agenda, leaving him dependent on the same strategy used by Obama.

 Congress’ main responsibilities include setting the annual government budget and serving as an auditing body for the government.
 It levies taxes and tariffs to provide funding for essential government services, and can also authorise borrowing is there are insufficient funds.
 Congress can also mandate spending on specific items, such as a particular project.
 The oversight conducted by Congress is done so through hearings: The House Committee on Oversight and Government Reform and the Senate Committee on Homeland Security and Government Affairs are both devoted to overseeing and reforming government operations, and each committee conducts oversight (scrutiny and accountability checks) in its policy area.
-Congress also maintains an investigative organization, the Government Accountability Office (GAO), responsible for the government audit and generation of reports.
+Congress also maintains an investigative organisation, the Government Accountability Office (GAO), responsible for the government audit and generation of reports.

 Due to a strained budget, the US government was questioning the possibility of a shutdown.
 However, in September the Senate passed a short-term spending billin an attempt to mitigate the budget problem; the bill came attached to an budget package which included full-year 2019 funding for the Pentagon and other departments such as Labour, Health and Education, in addition to increasing the military budget.